What Are My Options for Non-Surgical Hair Replacement?

 A hair transplant procedure is the only way to guarantee effortless, convincing results.
 However, surgical solutions are not always viable.
 Such patients can choose a number of non-surgical hair replacement options.
 These products, procedures, and treatments either encourage hair retention and health or otherwise give the appearance of such.

 Forhair's unique treatments include Cytokine Rich Plasma (CRP) and Stem Cell Suspensions, the latter of which requires minor biopsies.
 These options encourage hair growth, density, and hair count.
-Five to eight times more potent than Platelet Rich Plasma (PRP), a treatment that processes the patient's blood to create a serum that stimulates hair growth and health, Forhair's CRP treatments provides superior results in a shorter duration.
+Five to eight times more potent than Platelet Rich Plasma (PRP), a treatment that processes the patient's blood to create a serum that stimulates hair growth and health, Forhair's CRP treatments provide superior results in a shorter duration.
 Transplant patients administered CRP, for instance, enjoy 99% regrowth within four and a half months rather than 100% regrowth in one year.
 Like some PRP, CRP also offers a chance of hair count increase if the follicles went inactive within five years.
-Along with promoting major growth via hair follicle stem cells, Stem Cell Suspensions are showing capacity to promote hair count.
-Similar to CRP, Stem Cell Suspensions use samples from the patient to create the serum, in this case small scalp biopsies.
+Along with promoting major growth via hair follicle stem cells, Stem Cell Suspensions are showing a capacity to promote hair count.
+Similar to CRP, Stem Cell Suspensions use samples from the patient to create the serum, in this case, small scalp biopsies.
 After separating stem cell-bearing tissue and centrifuging it, the specialist then injects the serum into thinning or balding areas twice: on the day of the procedure and 60 days later.
 Patients' gains in a study ranged from 24 to 34% within 23 weeks, and without any other supporting treatment.
 Such exceptional yield and overall hair health will most likely increase as the therapy develops.
 CRP and Stem Cell Suspensions are two of the most promising outpatient hair loss treatments today.
 Their most significant appeal is broad viability; CRP and Stem Cell Suspensions show every indication of being equally effective for both sexes.
-Forhair is one a of a few select clinics that offers these promising, new therapies.
+Forhair is one an of a few select clinics that offer these promising, new therapies.
 Learn more by scheduling an online consultation today!

 A versatile method that adds the appearance of hair density or growth, Scalp Micro Pigmentation (SMP) is effective for people of both sexes and lasts around five years per procedure.
 SMP involves specialists applying all-natural, temporary tattoos that realistically look like growing follicles.
 Great for men with receding hairlines that would like to wear their hair bald or closely cropped, SMP also decreases the contrast between scalp skin and hair.
 This strength diminishes the noticeability of thin spots.
 Many patients who do not qualify for hair transplants, or choose against them, combine SMP and cellular therapies like CRP + ACell or Stem Cell Suspensions.
 This treatment route encourages hair growth and thickness while also minimizing the appearance of thin spots.
 SMP is not exactly non-surgical hair replacement but, for many patients, it brings major improvement to their appearance.
 SMP is so convincing, in fact, that Forhair regularly applies it in cases where patients want to correct scars from other clinics.
 As always, exercise caution when selecting an SMP specialist.
 Make sure to research the specialist's or clinic's reputation, experience, and current standing within the industry.
 SMP is not permanent but five years is a long time nonetheless.
 Patients unhappy with their SMP results often must resort to laser therapy to remove the ink and then reapply SMP.
 Most crucial of all, remember there is a big difference between hair restoration clinics and services that exclusively offer SMP.
 Overall excellence in hair restoration informs our application of SMP by itself or in combination with other procedures.
 Stunning results are the natural outcome!